 3. Chunking – Grouping information makes it easy for the brain to remember and comprehend

 Break down information into meaningful groups, even if they come from different chapters.
 Chunking is about organizing information into small useful groups.
 Things that can be grouped together form a small unit.
 Each unit is a bucketful of information that your brain handles constructively.
 Scatter the information, your brain will be confused.
 Be creative in forming categories to chunk.
 Let there be an imaginary thread that links information inside a chunk.

 Cognitive psychologists have studied the effects of chunking on memory for more than half a century.
 It’s almost conventional wisdom.
 This is just a simple reminder.

-Example 2- Math: You can chunk the equations based on your approach – factoring them manually or use a formula to solve them (which you can learn through spacing).
+Math: You can chunk the equations based on your approach – factoring them manually or using a formula to solve them (which you can learn through spacing).
 Perhaps chunking can’t be used in such a learning task.
-In that case, chunk other bits of information like similar looking formulas in geometry.
+In that case, chunk other bits of information like similar-looking formulas in geometry.

-Example 3- Literature: Perhaps you might find it useful to chunk authors by their genre, or age, or sex, or even the era.
+Literature: Perhaps you might find it useful to chunk authors by their genre, age, sex, or even era.
 Chunking them by your personal impression of them also works.